wslyvh/useWeb3/content/tutorials/Optimize_Your_Dapp_Development_and_Testing_with_Hardhat_BuildBear.md

 ---
-title: "Build Your Own Decentralized Lending Protocol"
+title: "Optimize Your Dapp Development and Testing with Hardhat x BuildBear"
 description: "With Hardhat x BuildBear, you can effortlessly create a Private Testnet sandbox across a variety of blockchain networks, all from your CLI.
 Your Testnets come with a built-in private Faucet that allows you to mint unlimited Native and ERC20 tokens, and an Explorer with a built-in Tracer."
 authors: ["@_BuildBear"]
 tags: ["Smart Contracts", "DeFi", "Dapp"]